-The increase of \$1.0 million in general and administrative expenses for the six months ended June 30, 2020 compared to the six months ended June 30, 2019 was primarily attributable to an increase of \$0.5 million of professional fees related to financing and other related activities in preparing to operate as a public company, an increase of \$0.2 million in recruiting fees related to the hiring of new executives, a \$0.1 million increase in stock-based compensation, an increase of \$0.1 million in facilities, including rent, mostly related to the office in Cambridge, Massachusetts, which we opened in May 2019, and an increase of \$0.1 million related to various other expenses.
+The increase of \$3.1 million in general and administrative expenses for the nine months ended September 30, 2020 compared to the nine months ended September 30, 2019 was primarily attributable to an increase of \$0.9 million of payroll and related costs resulting from additional executives added to enable the Company to operate as a public company and a one-time bonus related to the IPO, an increase of \$0.5 million for directors and officers insurance as a result of becoming a public company, an increase of \$0.2 million in recruiting fees related to the hiring of new executives, a \$1.6 million increase in stock-based compensation, and an increase of \$0.1 million in facilities, including rent, mostly related to the office in Cambridge, Massachusetts, which we opened in May 2019.
+In addition, there was also a \$0.3 million increase in various other general and administrative expenses.
+These increases were partially offset by a decrease of \$0.5 million related to professional fees.
+The Company's professional fees were higher in 2019 due to expenses incurred related to the corporate reorganization and converting the Company's financial statements to U.S. GAAP.
+A large portion of the professional fees incurred in 2020 were recorded initially as deferred IPO costs and then offset against additional paid-in capital upon the closing of the IPO.